 Start by graphing both inequalities.

-For context, the union of the quadrants represents all possible quadrants that either inequality could be in.
-If the question asked for the union instead of the intersect, all four answer choices would be correct.
+For context, the union would represent all quadrants where either inequality has solutions.
+If the question asked for the union instead of the intersection, all four answer choices would be correct.